 Symptoms of scoliosis that Dr. Shepherd will look for include:

 Left untreated, a spine with this curve may eventually rotate or twist.

 The exact treatment will depend on a number of factors such as the degree of the curve and age of the patient.
-Dr. Patel might decide, for example, that a child with mild scoliosis needs no treatment.
+Dr. Shepherd might decide, for example, that a child with mild scoliosis needs no treatment.
 He can monitor the spine’s curvature as the patient grows to see if there are changes that require an intervention.
 In some cases, specialists like Dr. Shepherd will prescribe a brace that prevents scoliosis from progressing any further as the child gets older.
 It won’t, however, reverse the curve.